lizeng07/lizeng07.github.io/content/authors/author/_index.md

 ---
 I am a Master's Student at ETH Zurich where I worked with groups of [Energy and Technology Policy Group](https://epg.ethz.ch/) and [Climate Finance and Policy Group](http://cfp.ethz.ch).
 In both groups, I did my master's thesis and several research projects related to sustainable technologies, economics and policy.

 Originally my initial training was in materials engineering, where I have worked on the experimental research of energy and electronic materials.
-Then I spent 9 months private equity funds.
-I started to think one question: How can technologies benefit the society?
+Then I had over one year of experience in equity and project financing, in the sector of energy and resources.
+I started to think one question: how can technologies benefit the society?

 Then my current research turns into the analysis of the relationship between Technologies (Energy & Carbon Removal) and Societies (Economics & Policy).
 I use Python and R scripting for my projects, but I will also go visiting facilities and conduct interviews with experts to gain the most frontier insights to shape my research.